-Asthma is a chronic condition in your lungs that has two main components.
+Asthma is a long term chronic condition in your lungs that has two main components.
 These two components consist of constriction (tightening of the muscles surrounding the airways, and inflammation, the swelling and irritation of the airways.
 Constriction and inflammation cause narrowing of the airways, which may result in symptoms such as wheezing, coughing, chest tightness, or shortness of breath.
 If left untreated, over time, asthma can lead to decreased lung function.

-When you have asthma and are exposed to stress, an irritant, or allergen, the airways leading to the lungs become more inflamed than usual, making it harder for you to take in air while breathing.
+When you have asthma and are exposed to stress, an irritant, or an allergen, the airways leading to the lungs become more inflamed than normal, making it harder for you to take in air while breathing.
 The airways also get smaller due to a tightening of the muscles surrounding the airways, and they get “stuffed up” due to a build-up of mucus.

 Several triggers can cause your asthma symptoms to flare up, and may include allergies, infections, and strong odors or fumes that you may come in contact with during the course of your day.
 Once you are exposed to a certain trigger, and have an asthmatic reaction, your airways also become more sensitive to other triggers.
 This is why it is vitally important to manage the symptoms of asthma immediately.
 An important note is that airway inflammation may always be present even when asthma patients are not showing symptoms.

 -There is no known cure for asthma, but asthma can be managed with proper prevention, relaxation techniques, and medical treatment.

 -Asthma has a genetic component.
 If only one parent has asthma, chances are 1 in 3 that each child will have asthma.
 If both parents have asthma, it is much more likely (7 in 10) that their children will have asthma.